onx001/tp/docs/UserGuide.md

 - `move a2 a4`
 - `move b3 g6`

-ChessMaster also automatically checks if the move was valid and legal before it is executed.
+ChessMaster automatically checks if the move is valid and legal before it is executed.
 If the move is valid, an output as shown above in the [Gameplay](#gameplay) section will be output.
 Else, the following error message will be shown:

 `Oops, that move isn't valid!`